-- Perforation: It is rare, but an IUD can be pushed into and through the wall of the uterus while it is being put in.
+- Perforation: It is rare, but an IUD can be pushed into or through the wall of the uterus while it is being put in.
 This is called perforation.
 Sometimes surgery is needed to remove the IUD. - Expulsion: Sometimes the IUD can partly or completely slip out of the uterus.
 This is called expulsion.
 You can become pregnant if it happens. - Pregnancy: The risk of pregnancy with an IUD is very small.
-If it does happen, there is a higher risk of tubal pregnancy, infection, miscarriage, and early labor and delivery.
-These problems can be life-threatening and we recommend that the IUD be taken out if this happens.

-• Infection: It is very rare, but the IUD can be linked to Pelvic Inflammatory Disease (PID).
+If it does happen, there is a higher risk of tubal pregnancy, infection, miscarriage and early labor and delivery.
+These problems can be life-threatening.
+The IUD should be taken out if this happens. - Infection: It is very rare, but the IUD can be linked to pelvic inflammatory disease (PID).
 Most PID happens within three weeks of insertion.
 It is linked to sexually transmitted infections (STIs) like chlamydia or gonorrhea.